dougeby/IntuneDocs/intune-user-help/what-happens-if-you-install-the-Company-Portal-app-and-enroll-your-device-in-intune-android.md

 If your organization requires you to install the Intune Company Portal app on your Android device, you might wonder why.
 This article describes both the purpose and features of the app&mdash;and how they protect the work and school data that you access and store on your device.

 ## Gets your device managed
 The Company Portal app helps you get your device managed (also referred to as "enrolled") in your organization's device management system.
-Before you connect to your organization's network or access proprietary information, your school or workplace wants to make sure that you're using a secure, trusted device.
+Before you connect to your organization's network, your school or workplace wants to make sure that you're using a secure, trusted device.
 To access these resources, your device will need to meet your organization's device policies.
 Policy settings are configured by your organization's IT admin in their device management system.
 Then they're pushed to your device over-the-air.

 The Company Portal app walks you through enrollment to get your device managed.
 It configures the settings on your device to meet your organization's policies.
 In some cases, the app will prompt you to make changes to your device.